 The inspection team collected data from 41 Army installations in the continental U.S., six in Hawaii and two in Alaska.

-The report did not specify which Army installations cited concerns over asbestos.
+The report did not specify which Army installations cited concerns over dangerous asbestos.
 However, 25 of the 49 sites contain homes classified as historic.
 There are 4,056 historic homes, which represents 5% of the total number of privatized homes.

 Inspectors noted that historic homes present unique challenges to the Army, private company property managers and residents, including health or safety concerns such as lead-based paint or asbestos.